wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/4-explore-insider-risk-management-policies.md

 How organizations protect against security violations by their users may depend on the users' position, level of access to sensitive information, or risk history.
 Because security violations by priority users may have a significant effect on an organization's critical areas, this policy template starts scoring on these indicators.
 It also uses Microsoft Defender for Endpoint alerts to provide insights into security-related activities for these users.
 These activities may include the priority users installing malware or other potentially harmful applications, and disabling security features on their devices.
 Priority users are defined in priority user groups configured in the insider risk management settings area.

 To use this template, an organization must first configure Microsoft Defender for Endpoint.
 And to import security violation alerts, it must enable Defender for Endpoint for insider risk management integration in the Defender Security Center.
 For more information on configuring Defender for Endpoint for insider risk management integration, see [Configure advanced features in Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/advanced-features#share-endpoint-alerts-with-microsoft-compliance-center?azure-portal=true).
-An organization must also assign priority user groups created in **Insider risk management &gt; Settings &gt; Priority user groups** to the policy.
+An organization must also assign priority user groups created in **Insider risk management > Settings > Priority user groups** to the policy.

 #### Security policy violations by disgruntled users template